Efficient Optimization of Dominant Set Clustering with Frank-Wolfe Algorithms: Experiments

 Figure \ref{fig:ms1} shows the form of the datasets used in this study.
 Each cluster corresponds to a two dimensional Gaussian distribution with a fixed mean and an identity co-variance matrix (see Figure \ref{fig:ms1:normal1}).
 We fix $n=1000$ and $K=k=4$, and use the parameter $p$ to control the noise ratio.
 Set $n_1 = pn$ and $n_2 = n - n_1$.
 A dataset is then generated by sampling $n_1$ objects from a uniform distribution (background noise in Figure \ref{fig:ms1:noise1}), $0.1\cdot n_2$, $0.2\cdot n_2$, $0.3\cdot n_2$, and $0.4\cdot n_2$ objects from the respective Gaussians.

 Let $\bD$ be the matrix with pairwise Euclidean distances between all objects in the dataset.
 The similarity matrix is then defined as $\bA = \max(\bD) - \bD$, similar to the image segmentation study but with a different base distance measure.
+The regularization parameter is set to $\alpha = 15$.
+To determine the starting points we sample 4 components from $\seta{1, ..., n}$, denoted by $i_1, i_2, i_3, i_4$.
+The number 4 matches the number of CPUs in our machine.
+For a given component $i \in \seta{i_1, i_2, i_3, i_4}$, we define the starting points as